q-viper/SmogDetection-1/PROJECT README.md

 # Smog Detection Project

 A project by **Planet-Earth** (#sg_planetearth) study group in Facebook Secure and Private AI Scholarship Challenge 2019.
+Web app that displays our model in action can be seen here: [https://smog4000.onrender.com/](https://smog4000.onrender.com/)

+___
-## PART 1: PROJECT SUMMARY-
+## Part 1: Project summary

 ### Description:
 Smog Detection project has been created as a collaborative team effort between Facebook Secure and Private AI Scholars on #sg_planetearth.
-Main focus of the group is to provide Deep Learning solutions to solve most concerning real world problems, such as Climate Change, Food Security, Plastic Pollution, Deep Fake, Oceanic Pollution, Industrial Nuclear Waste, Clean Energy and more(using AI for social good).
-Currently our team is focusing on Smog and Fog detection on highways.</br>
+The main focus of the group is to provide Deep Learning solutions to solve most concerning real world problems, such as Climate Change, Food Security, Plastic Pollution, Deep Fake, Oceanic Pollution, Industrial Nuclear Waste, Clean Energy and more(using AI for social good).
+Currently, our team is focusing on Smog and Fog detection on highways.</br>

 ### Why is it important?
 Why should we care?
-Sudden appearance of smog and/or fog on the highway more often than not cause serious and sometimes fatal accidents.
-Smog is a main agent for severe air pollution.
+The sudden appearance of smog and/or fog on the highway more often than not causes serious and sometimes fatal accidents.
+Smog is the main agent for severe air pollution.
 It can aggravate health problems including problems with breathing and sleeping, as well as it can inversely damage plants and forest cover.</br>

 ### Solution:
 Monitoring, early smog detection and preventive action.
-By using traffic cameras and train a model to recognize the smog/fog patterns, we can automate the alert and send notification in a timely manner.
+By using traffic cameras and train a model to recognize the smog/fog patterns, we can automate the alert and send a notification promptly.
 When smog/fog appears, the system notifies drivers who are within specified range about an upcoming “obstacle”. </br>

-In any practical situation, there are other components that need to be taken into consideration as well.
+In any practical situation, other components need to be taken into consideration as well.
 For example, presence of flying birds and any type of material that will block camera view.
 To identify the range of vision sensors need to be added to the solution.</br>

 ### Our approach:
 There are plenty of existing solutions and advancements in computer vision.
 Our approach is to use Machine Learning Image Detection and train a CNN model.
 Smog Detection is a smog classification project, where images are arranged into two main cathegories: "Smog/Fog/NotClearlyVisible Highways" and "Clearly Visible Highways".</br>